NickGrunert/master-thesis/modules/02_algorithm.typ

     In this step, surfaces that are only connected through thin parts are subdivided into multiple smaller surfaces.
     In such instances, the algorithm will attempt to reconnect the resulting sub-components.
-    In order to accomplish the aforementioned objective, the algorithm first calculates the mean derivative of each surface.
+    To accomplish said reconnection, the algorithm first calculates the mean derivative of each surface.
     Subsequently, the method identifies surfaces that were previously part of the same surface and are sufficiently proximate in their mean derivatives.
-These surfaces are then reconnected accordingly.
     The mean derivative has been identified as the most robust method for this purpose, as the average derivative is more susceptible to outlier values.

     Consequently, this results in the introduction of a new parameter: the absolute minimum difference between the mean derivative of two surfaces to be connected.